dotnet/maui/docs/design/UITesting.md

 This will be the majority of new tests added which will be primarily for testing functionality and adding regression tests.

+## Adding a Reproduction to the Test App

 You will need to create some kind of UI to test against, which will go in the Controls.TestCases.HostApp project.
-Create a new class within `src/Controls/tests/TestCases.HostApp/Issues` and attribute it with `[Issue]` and derive from `TestContentPage` (or `TestNavigationPage`, or `TestShellPage`, and so on).
+This will be an actual MAUI app under test and has no dependency on Appium.
+Create a new class within `src/Controls/tests/TestCases.HostApp/Issues` and attribute it with `[Issue]`.
+Create it like any normal page you would make in app to reproduce the issue.
+This could be just in XAML or just code, along with a screenshot.

+## Adding a Test to Interact with the Reproduction

-Then in the Controls.TestCases.Shared.Tests project add a new class within this folder: `src/Controls/tests/TestCases.Shared.Tests/Tests/Issues`, or in one of the platform-specific projects.
-Have the class derive from `_IssuesUITest` and add your test.
+Next you will need to create the appium test in the `Controls.TestCases.Shared.Tests` project, which is a library project that runs NUnit tests via Appium.
+Add a new class with the same name as the Reproduction within this folder: `src/Controls/tests/TestCases.Shared.Tests/Tests/Issues`.
+Have the class derive from `_IssuesUITest` and add your test(s) as methods.

+## Link them together with the Issue String

-Note: An important component that you need in order for Appium to run your test is to add a string with a text description of your class.
+An important component that you need in order for Appium to run your test is to add a string with a text description of your class.
 In the class defined in the HostApp project, add an Issue attribute above the class signature.
 For example:
-`[Issue(IssueTracker.None, 2680, "Add VerticalScrollMode/HorizontalScrollMode to ListView and ScrollView", PlatformAffected.All)]`
+`[Issue(IssueTracker.Github, 2680, "Add VerticalScrollMode/HorizontalScrollMode to ListView and ScrollView", PlatformAffected.All)]`

 Then in the class defined in the TestsCases project, assign the string to a property called `Issue` as so:
 `public override string Issue => "Add VerticalScrollMode/HorizontalScrollMode to ListView and ScrollView";`

 It is <b>imperative</b> that both strings are identical, as Appium will use the `Issue` string in the search box of the app to find the Issue as it is defined by its attribute.

-You can use the example for the sample project [here](https://github.com/dotnet/maui/blob/main/src/Controls/tests/TestCases.HostApp/Issues/RefreshViewPage.cs) and the example for the corresponding test [here](https://github.com/dotnet/maui/tree/main/src/Controls/tests/TestCases.Shared.Tests/Tests/Issues/RefreshViewTests.cs).
+You can use the example for the sample project: here is the  [xaml](https://github.com/dotnet/maui/blob/main/src/Controls/tests/TestCases.HostApp/Issues/Issue11969.xaml) and the [xaml.cs](https://github.com/dotnet/maui/blob/main/src/Controls/tests/TestCases.HostApp/Issues/Issue11969.xaml.cs) and the example for the corresponding test [here](https://github.com/dotnet/maui/blob/main/src/Controls/tests/TestCases.Shared.Tests/Tests/Issues/Issue11969.cs).

 ### Interacting with Elements in Tests